CirXe0N/Project-Plato-Code-Challenge/README.md

 ## Project Plato - Code Challenge

-This is a project based on an assignment given by [Project Plato](https://kmprojectplatocom.recruitee.com/).
+This is a project based on an assignment given by `undisclosed` company.
 The assignment description and currently implemented requirements can be found [here](#assignment-description).

 ### Table of contents: